-With \$600,000 in funding from the NTIA State Digital Equity Planning Grant Program, the State of Nebraska is developing a plan to ensure Nebraskans have internet connectivity, devices such as laptops and smartphone, and the skills to meaningfully use internet technologies.
-The grant is also promoting the use technologies such as telehealth and precision agriculture which are in the early stages of adoption and have the potential to significantly impact the lives of Nebraskans and the state's economy.
+With \$600,000 in funding from the NTIA State Digital Equity Planning Grant Program, the State of Nebraska is developing a plan to ensure Nebraskans have internet connectivity, devices such as laptops and smartphones, and the skills to meaningfully use internet technologies.
+The grant is also promoting the use technologies such as telehealth and precision agriculture which have the potential to significantly impact the lives of Nebraskans and the state's economy.